secretstartups/handbook/people-group/performance-assessments-and-succession-planning/index.html.md

 In most companies the Performance/Potential Matrix is used exclusively as a management tool and results are not typically shared with team members.
 In the spirit of our transparency value, we want to encourage feedback with team members. **Discussion topics that arise during calibration sessions (or at any other point during the assessment process) are confidential.
 Please do not share with anyone other than each individual team member.**

 The guidelines below are general guidelines and recommendations.
-However, *each department is at liberty to determine what works best for their groups*.
-For example, we have some departments that have used the Performance/Potential Matrix in previous quarters.
-These groups may feel comfortable and ready to communicate potential at this stage.
-We do, however, recommend that there is _consistency in what is being communicated within each department_.
+However, *each department is at liberty to determine what works best for their groups in collaboration with their People Business Partner*.
+For all groups we recommend at a minimum that managers communicate Performance Factors.
+Managers can use discretion regarding communicating Potential and if that is preferred, we recommend for managers align across the division/department on that approach.

 We hope to increase the scope of our communication company-wide as we iterate on the Performance/Potential Matrix process and continue to define criteria and receive feedback after the first iteration in Q4 FY21.